mai-thao/mai-thao/README.md

 <a href="https://www.linkedin.com/in/mai-thao"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin"></a>

 ## ⚙️ Technologies
-*A highlight of some technologies that I have experience with.*
+*Technologies is forever evolving!
+But here is a highlight of some technologies that I am experienced in.*

 <table>
 <tr><td>